Sympulse: Ananya

 The events held within each category are not standardized, therefore each year the committee has new events to suit the theme of Sympulse along with previously successful events.

 Headline Events

 Headline Events is the glamour wing of Sympulse.
-It is often compared to the gilded world of movies and music, as it showcases the best lofty elements of its participants.
+It is often compared to the gilded world of movies and music, as it showcases the best elements of its participants.
 They host events like: